-For risks originating within the organization, you should implement a Data Loss Prevention (DLP) solution such as Endpoint Protector.
+For risks originating within the organization, you should implement a Data Loss Prevention (DLP) solution such as Endpoint Protector DLP software.
 With a DLP, you can minimize the risk of data loss, leakage, and theft by safeguarding sensitive data categories directly.
 When applied on the endpoint, DLP policies stay active regardless of a device’s location and can, thus, support remote compliance.
 In addition, these solutions often come with predefined profiles for data protection regulations such as the GDPR, CCPA, PCI DSS, or HIPAA, helping companies stay compliant.

 Securing mobile and printer devices that your employees use outside the office walls is another critical security requirement.
 Otherwise, your data is open to security threats such as phishing, mobile malware, and accidental or intentional data leaks by your staff.